-Mentoring of students was introduced during this academic year.
+Mentoring continues to be a favourite practice.
 The teachers of the various departments are entrusted with the responsibility of mentoring groups of students for their academic and other development.
 As a result, students teachers relationship has improved a lot the behaviour of the students has undergone remarkable change.

 - 7.2 Provide the Action Taken Report (ATR) based on the plan of action decided upon at the Beginning of the year - 1.
-Two new programme added. - 2.
-Three inter-departmental seminars were held. - 3.
-Most of the NAAC peer team recommendations were implemented. - 4.
-Construction of Gymnasium and extension of Administrative building started. - 5.
-Construction of new Arts building started. - 6.
-Seven teachers were sent for Orientation and Refresher Courses. - 7.
-Three community development programmes were implemented. - 8.
-NAAC reaccreditation accomplished and the College was reaccredited with Grade- A (3.01 CGPA). - 7.3 Give two Best Practices of the institution (please see the format in the NAAC Self-study Manuals) - 1.
+Three inter-departmental seminars were held. - 2.
+Several teachers were sent for participation in Orientation and Refresher Courses. - 3.
+Training Programmes for Non-Teaching Staff held. - 4.
+Extension Activities are made part of the Academic Activities. - 5.
+Construction of another hostel started. - 7.3 Give two Best Practices of the institution (please see the format in the NAAC Self-study Manuals) - 1.
 Teachers Diary and Self Appraisal Report (annexure i) - 2.
 Widening Access to Higher Education. (annexure ii)